lucaslouca/video-conference-webrtc/README.md

 A full working demo is available at <a href="http://www.foobubble.com" target="_blank">FooBubble.com</a>.

+At the moment WebRTC is supported only by a limited number of browsers: Chrome, Firefox and Opera.

 ## How to run the code
 1. Clone the repo: `$ git clone https://github.com/lucaslouca/video-conference-webrtc.git`
 2. `$ cd video-conference-webrtc `